Create and manage Load Balancer

 loadbalancer-classiclb-classic_addserver_ko

-1. If you need to, search and select a server to apply to Load Balancer in the All Servers field.
+1. If you need to, search and select a server to apply to Load Balancer in the All Servers component.

-2. Click the [>] button to move to Applied Server field.
+2. Click [>] to move to the Applied Server component.

-• To remove a server included in the Applied Server field, select the server to eliminate and click [<].
+• To remove a server included in the Applied Server component, select the server to eliminate and click [<].

-Check the setting information for Load Balancer and click the [Create Load Balancer] button.
+View the setting information for the load balancer and click [Create Load Balancer].

 • A Load Balancer is created set to Stop.